FilippoVicini/filippovicini.github.io/_portfolio/portfolio-1.md

 ---
 title: "Racoon Mobile App"
+excerpt: "Mobile app to help people live more affordable and sustainable lifestyles. "
+collection: portfolio
+---
-excerpt: "Creating a smartphone app to help people live more affordable and sustainable lifestyles was a lot of fun for me.
+Mobile app to help people live more affordable and sustainable lifestyles. was a lot of fun for me.
 To construct this amazing application, we used Swift, the go-to language for iPhone app development, and MongoDB, an incredibly reliable database.
 This software isn't only for tech, though.
 It's about making a big difference. <br/> Our mission is to provide individuals with the information and tools necessary to make better decisions every day.
-Through my integration of Mapbox and OpenStreetMaps, users can now effortlessly interact with the nearby amenities. "
+Through my integration of Mapbox and OpenStreetMaps, users can now effortlessly interact with the nearby amenities.
-collection: portfolio
----

 <a href="https://www.racoonapp.com/" target="_blank">
   <button>Racoonapp.com </button>
 </a>